Emery Nix

 Kenneth Emery Nix (December 1, 1919 – December 6, 2005) was an American football quarterback.
 He played two seasons in the National Football League (NFL) for the New York Giants in 1943 and 1946.
 He played college football for the TCU Horned Frogs and served in the United States Marine Corps during World War II.

-Early years
+Early life

 Nix was born in 1919 in Corpus Christi, Texas.
 He attended W. B. Ray High School in Corpus Christi.
 In 1938, he won all-state honors and led the football team to a state championship.

 College career

 Nix enrolled at Texas Christian University (TCU), playing quarterback in 1941 and 1942.
 In 1941, he threw a touchdown pass with eight seconds remaining in the game to lead TCU to an upset over No. 2 Texas Longhorns and a berth in the Orange Bowl.
 He completed 31 of 84 passes for 620 yards in 1941.
 In 1942, he led the Horned Frogs to a 7–3 record (including a victory over the PCC champion UCLA Bruins and a second consecutive victory over the Texas Longhorns) and completed 66 of 154 passes for 674 yards.
 While playing for TCU, Nix was known as "Ice Water" due to his ability to remain cool under pressure.